medialab/minet/docs/cli.md

                                 fit on a single line.
 Can be useful in terminals with partial ANSI support, e.g. a Jupyter notebook cell.
+  -s, --select SELECT           Columns of -i/--input CSV file to include in the
+                                output (separated by `,`).
+Use an empty string if you don't want to keep anything: --select ''.
+  --explode EXPLODE             Use to indicate the character used to separate
+                                multiple values in a single CSV cell.
+Defaults to none, i.e. CSV cells having a single values, which is usually the case.
+  --total TOTAL                 Total number of items to process.
+Might be
+                                necessary when you want to display a finite progress indicator for large files given as input to the command.
+  -i, --input INPUT             CSV file (potentially gzipped) containing all
+                                the usernames, user urls or user ids you want to process.
+Will consider `-` as stdin.
+  -o, --output OUTPUT           Path to the output file.
+Will consider `-` as
+                                stdout.
+If not given, results will also be printed to stdout.
   --rcfile RCFILE               Custom path to a minet configuration file.
 More
                                 info about this here:
                                 https://github.com/medialab/minet/blob/master/do